Dark Circles Under Eyes – it’s such a common complaint. Is it because of lack of sleep or a poor diet?

 Take the best first step and find the Right Surgeon for you, one who is experienced in Blepharoplasty procedures, eyelid surgery is very complex – so choose an experienced surgeon who focuses in oculoplastic surgery rather than a general or cosmetic surgeon).

-The second step is to recognise that results vary from person to person; and with a personal, no obligation consultation, you’ll be able to find out more from an Oculoplastic Surgeon (such as Dr Burt, an eyelid expert who is widely-recognised for getting natural-looking eyelid surgery results and eye and brow appearance improvements).
+The second step is to recognise that results vary from person to person; and with a personal, no obligation consultation, you’ll be able to find out more from an Oculoplastic Surgeon (an eyelid expert who is widely-recognised for getting natural-looking eyelid surgery results and eye and brow appearance improvements).

 A dedicated Plastic Surgeon (FRACS) or Oculoplastic Surgeon (FACS/FRANZCO) will be able to work with you to develop a custom-tailored eye area rejuvenation plan for revitalizing your eyelids and eye area.